onap/dcaegen2/docs/sections/dcaeservice_helm_template.rst

        mountPath: /opt/app/otherconfig

-The dcaegen2-services-common deployment template will set up a volume pointing to the specific configMap in the microservice’s pod and a volume mount (mounted at ``mountPath`` on the microservice’s container.)
+The dcaegen2-services-common deployment template will set up a volume pointing to the specific configMap in the microservice's pod and a volume mount (mounted at ``mountPath`` on the microservice's container.)

 The ``externalVolumes`` section is optional.
 If it is not present, no external volumes will be set up for the microservice.

 **certDirectory:**

-Path to the directory in the microservice’s container file system where TLS-certificate information from CMPv2 should be mounted.
+Path to the directory in the microservice's container file system where TLS-certificate information from CMPv2 should be mounted.
 This is an optional field.
 When it is present, the dcaegen2-services-common deployment template will set up an